7thCoder/Employee-management-Sytem/README.md

 # Epmloyee-management-Sytem
-An employee management system created using SpringBoot JDBC and Thymeleaf
+An employee management system created using
+- SpringBoot JDBC for Backend
+- Thymeleaf for template rendering
+- Bootstrap for styling
+- Jquery for pagination

 ## Run instructions:
 - To run this project, clone this repository